-For the sake of giant panda, Chengdu Research Base of Panda Breeding is not available for holding a panda at present.
-If you are interested, please extend to Dujiangyan Panda Base, Wolong Shenshuping Panda Base and Ya'an Bifengxia Panda Base instead.
+Chengdu Research Base of Panda Breeding is only available to see giant pandas.
+If you are interested in giant panda volunteer experience, please extend to Dujiangyan Panda Base, Wolong Shenshuping Panda Base or Ya'an Bifengxia Panda Base instead.

 Taking high speed train to travel around China will be unique and special experience for you.
 Instead of taking flight, you can take high speed train from Beijing to Xian/Xian to Beijing, Chengdu to Chongqing, Yichang to Shanghai/Shanghai to Yichang, etc. All are within comfortable traveling time to reach the destinations.
 If you are interested, please feel free to ask our travel consultants to arrange high speed train for you.

 Vegetarian food in Chinese cuisine culture is usually divided into 3 categories: the Monastery Vegetarian Food, the Court Vegetarian Food and the Folk Vegetarian Food.
 And the main ingredients are: soybean, taro powder, mushrooms, fresh vegetables and tofu (bean curd).
 It will be easier to find the vegetarian restaurants in big cities of china, such as: Beijing, Shanghai, Xian, HK, etc.

 We suggest you to list any food or ingredients that you are allergic to and let our travel consultant know.
 Then your travel consultant will mark them in the guide’s itinerary, so that our guides in different cities can make some preparations and arrangements in advance.